zack-bitcoin/amoveo/docs/design/limit_order_in_channel.md

 The goal of this contract is to have a market off-chain in the channels.
 This market should allow for limit orders.
 That means you can tell the market "I really want to buy tomatoes, but only for less than $1 per kilo.
 I will leave my money here, if the price ever goes below $1 per kilo, then please buy the tomatoes.
 I will come back later to either pick up the tomatoes, or my money."
 The market will honor your trade, and buy the tomatoes for you.

 Since this is a smart contract, you do not have to trust the person running the market.
 It is a trust free relationship.
 There is zero risk of them taking your money.
 Since it is off-chain, you don't have to pay a transaction fee, or wait for any confirmations.

-Today these services are provided by centralized companys that you have to trust.
+Today these services are provided by centralized people or companies that you have to trust.
+The only way to find people trustworthy to not take your money is if you pay them a high enough salary so that they prefer the long-term profits of the salary over the short term profit of robbing you.
+This makes it very expensive.
+Additionally these centralized companies have to comply with expensive regulations.
 Still, it is a market worth over $1000 trillion.
 The demand is so high, no blockchain can fit all this trading data on-chain.
 Providing these markets off-chain will be the killer app of blockchain.

-## What does a smart contract look like?
+## What does an off-chain smart contract for a market look like?

 You make a channel with an account that manages a market.
 Everyone who wants to trade is making channels with this same account.